Central Serous Chorioretinopathy (CSCR)

-CENTRAL SEROUS CHORIORETINOPATHY (CSCR) is an eye disorder directly associated with stress.
+Central serous chorioretinopathy (CSCR) is an eye disorder directly associated with stress.
 It mostly affects people who have a hyperactive personality, or who are very competitive or exposed to prolonged stress.
-Particularly introverted individuals, who have personality disorders and tend to isolate themselves from social relationships, also seem to be susceptible to CSCR.
+Particularly introverted individuals with personality disorders and the tendency to isolate themselves from social relationships also appear to be susceptible to CSCR.

-Some risk factors: emotional and physical stress, high levels of blood cortisol.
+What causes central serous chorioretinopathy?
+Emotional and physical stress and high levels of blood cortisol.

-The people most affected are male and aged between 25 and 55 years.
-When you find it in women it is usually the result of cortisol-based therapies or conditions that increase blood cortisol.
+People most affected by CSCR are males between the ages of 25 and 55 years.
+In women, it is usually the result of cortisol-based therapies or conditions that increase blood cortisol.

-Central serous chorioretinopathy is usually not a serious disease that can cause great concern for those who suffer from it.
-It is characterised by the presence of foci of inflammation on the surface of the retina.
+Generally speaking, Central serous chorioretinopathy is not serious; however, it can cause great concern for those who suffer from it.
+It is characterized by the presence of concentrated areas of inflammation on the surface of the retina.

-In CSCR a collection of fluid appears below the central portion of the retina (macula) without there being associated chorioretinal diseases.
-The symptoms involve blurred vision, presence of central dots, distorted images.
+Central serous chorioretinopathy symptoms: fluid collects below the central portion of the retina (macula) in the absence of associated chorioretinal diseases.
+The symptoms involve blurred vision, presence of central dots and distorted images.

-The condition can disappear spontaneously in 2-4 months with complete recovery of sight.
+CSCR typically disappears spontaneously in two to four months with complete recovery of sight.
 It can however relapse and become chronic.